statsmaths/blog/_posts/2018-01-25-cleanNLP2-quickstart.md

 of what the package has to offer:

-- if you work with non-English language, look at the help pages for `cnlp_init_udpipe` to see how to initilize other natural languages
+- if you work with non-English language, look at the help pages for `cnlp_init_udpipe` to see how to initialize other natural languages
 - for named entities and word vectors, look at using the spacy backend in place of udpipe: `cnlp_init_spacy`.
 It takes a bit more more to set up, however, as it requires Python and several Python modules.